AI experts urge machine learning researchers to tackle climate change

 He also talked about ways to bring about behavioral change — like helping people understand their personal carbon footprint.
 Following a question from the audience about sharing CO2 predictions in Google Maps, Dean said the company is thinking of including more information in Google search results to give users a predicted carbon output for choices they make, like ordering a certain product.

-“I think careful observations and education of the public to incorporate language that makes clear this is a real imminent thing, not a made up thing — I think the scientific consenus is 100% on this — we just need to continue to try to push on educating everyone and really not only make them accept that this is happening, but also what they can do to make better decisions,” he said.
+“I think careful observations and education of the public to incorporate language that makes clear this is a real, imminent thing, not a made-up thing — I think the scientific consenus is 100% on this — we just need to continue to try to push on educating everyone and really not only make them accept that this is happening, but also what they can do to make better decisions,” he said.

 Dean also highlighted Google machine learning projects that have the potential for climate impact, such as one that’s intended to create fusion energy, the use of Bayesian inference for things like weather predictions, and Project Sunroof, which looks at a person’s roof and local weather patterns to predict total savings if they chose to install solar panels.
 Google also expanded its flood predictions for people living along the Ganga and Brahmaputra rivers in India earlier this year.